 "I think we need to start with the small, doable things," Ruehlig said.

-Pinto said Antioch should continue to boost its Neighborhood Watch programs in the
+Pinto said Antioch should continue to boost its Neighborhood Watch programs in the interim until the city's revenues increase.

 He also plans to have more town hall meetings with residents and share statistics with residents about the good things that neighborhood watches are doing in other communities.